differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-16-router-upgrade-incident-review.md

 January 13th-15th:
 - I plugged in a 256GB USB stick to use as extra storage on the router.
 I did NOT get around to formatting or configuring it.
-- The Synology "DS Router" has been notifying me about a pending firmware update for the router and mesh points.
-This was not applied, due to the children having unfinished online homework, thus being unable to negotiate an appropriate maintenance window.
+- The Synology "DS Router" app on my phone has been notifying me about a pending firmware update for the router and mesh points.
+- This was not applied, due to the children having unfinished online homework, thus being unable to negotiate an appropriate maintenance window.

 January 16th: